MicrosoftDocs/visualstudio-docs/mac/managing-app-resources.md

 ms.assetid: 61EAAB8F-3C32-4574-924F-CFC616604089
 ---

-# Managing App Resources
+# Managing app resources

-App resource files, such as images, text files, and audio files are integral elements of your application, that are not compiled.
+App resource files, such as images, text files, and audio files are integral elements of your application that are not compiled with the application.
 Each platform that is supported by Visual Studio for Mac handles these types of files in different ways.
 Refer to the guides below for more information on dealing with app resources in Visual Studio for Mac.

 ## Xamarin.Forms

-Xamarin.Forms code runs on multiple platforms - each of which has its own filesystem.
+Xamarin.Forms code runs on multiple platforms – each of which has its own filesystem.
 This means that reading and writing files is can be done either by using the native file APIs on each platform, or by adding files as embedding resources.

 * [Working with Images](https://developer.xamarin.com/guides/xamarin-forms/user-interface/images/)
 * [Working with Files]( https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/files/)